 Need to transfer money out of the UK?
-Whether you’re running a business, sending money to relatives in far-flung countries, or making a one-off payment, if you’re sending cash abroad, this guide will help you find the cheapest, quickest and easiest options—all without the sting of rip-off fees.
+Whether you’re running a business, sending money to relatives in far-flung countries, or making a one-off payment, if you’re sending cash abroad, this guide will help you find some of the cheapest, quickest and easiest options—all without the sting of rip-off fees.

 Choosing how best to transfer money out of the UK depends largely on three main factors.
 To help choose the right provider, you’ll be thinking about where the money needs to go, how much you’re sending, and how fast you need it to arrive.

 Sending money from the UK: Fees and what they mean

 Any way you transfer money out of the UK will incur fees, but some rates are much lower than others.
 It’s important to note that charges or commission can be incurred by both the sender and recipient.
 Be wary of companies offering ‘fee-free’ transfers.
 They’ll often adjust the exchange rates instead to make money.

 Exchange rates change constantly too, even by the minute.
 And not all providers give exact info.
 So bear that in mind when making comparisons.
 Getting the best value ultimately comes down to how many pounds, Euros, dollars etc. you’ll be left with after all the charges.
 So the real figure you really need to pay attention to is the total amount the recipient will receive.